 Ying Chen divides her time into "Busy days" and "Empty days":

 When she wants to be busy, often in her mind, she plans to translate a selection of extracts from ancient Chinese poems, with her understanding and feeling about the spirits, the aesthetics and the historical background of this vast literary corpus, She would try to keep the work as much simple, accurate and inclusive as possible, hoping to provide, not as a scholar but as a poetry lover, an entry point or a window, to ordinary readers.

 When the mind is quiet, Ying Chen will write poems in Qing Ping form, trying to erase first the verb, then eventually the word "I".
 This writing would be less as a literary practice than as a way to record some plain moments of life.

 Ying Chen values her empty days very much.
 Here the chosen poetical form, Qing ("Q" could be pronounced as "TSh") Ping Yue (清平乐) -- "the air of peaceful simplicity", is an ancient form created very early in the history, inspired by the musical air having the same name, It became popular around 1000 ACE at the Song epoch.

 Our shortened form of Qing Ping contains only four verses.
-The number of syllabes is specified for each verse: 4/5/7/6.
+The syllabation is 4/5/7/6.
 Rhyming can be flexible.

 The main topic of this poetry is about NATURE.

 It is a way to meditate.

 This very brief and restrictive form may help to evoke the void within the fullness, the silence between the words.

 “Isola” is Ying Chen’s solitary workshop, and also a place to meet.

 In the "Opinions" page, we welcome your comments and ideas, and will share some online source documents complimentary to this site.

-The site is renewed at the end of each month, except July, August and December.
+The site is renewed usually near the the end of each month, except July, August and December.
 It is designed for no more than 15 minutes of reading time.
 Due to the limited web space, the content remains available for about two months or more.